akikito0/notes/ancestry-and-diet.md

 # Ancestry and diet

+Thoughts on how ancestry might be a significant in choosing one's optimal diet.

+I'll base the examples around someone with European ancestry here, since that's what I can relate to.

 ## Some essential European history

 There are branches of people that have diverged from each other and evolved